microsoft/terminal/doc/specs/#6049 - Font config objects.md

 }
 ```

-In the settings UI, the current way font settings are presented to the user can be preseved, and additional dropdowns can be added for `boldFont` and `italicFont`.
+In the settings UI, the current way font settings are presented to the user can be preserved, and additional dropdowns can be added for `boldFont` and `italicFont`.
 Each dropdown will contain options to configure `fontFace` and `fontWeight`.

 ## Further implementation details